Dr Gurleen Popli

 Profile

-Gurleen is a Senior Lecturer in the Department of Economics.
+Gurleen is a Senior Lecturer in the School of Economics.
 She has a BA (Economics) from University of Delhi, a MA (Economics) from Delhi School of Economics and a PhD (Economics) from University of California, Riverside.

 In 2020 Gurleen received a Leverhulme Research Fellowship to conduct research into 'Racial differences in the school-to-work transition: exploring the long-term implications'.